HKUST-SING/MQ-ECN-Software/README.md

 #2 How to use
 ##2.1 Compiling
-MQ-ECN software prototype is implemented as a Linux queuing discpline (qdisc) kernel module, running on multi-NIC servers to emulate switch hardware behaviors.
+MQ-ECN software prototype is implemented as a Linux queuing discipline (qdisc) kernel module, running on multi-NIC servers to emulate switch hardware behaviors.
 So you need the kernel headers to compile it.
 You can find available headers on your system in `/lib/modules`.
 To install the kernel headers, you just need to use the following command：
 <pre><code>$ apt-get install linux-headers-$(uname -r)
 </code></pre>